anasali47/portfolio/DispatchRoutePlanner/README.md

 # Dispatcher Route Planner
 The project's aim is to create an app that is capable of making route planning for dispatcher.
-The app will make get datas from the google map APIs and calculate the best Route for dispatch.<br/><br/>
+The app will make get datas from the google map APIs and calculate the best Route for the user.<br/><br/>
 Import Markers<br/>
 ![Screenshot_2022-09-13-04-01-54-961_com example dispatchapp](https://user-images.githubusercontent.com/73634279/189752269-fed8b681-3b63-43cb-bdd6-c8672c852cb6.jpg)